Tijani891/Python-Code-Solutions/README.md

 ## About

-The **100 Days of Python Coding** challenge is a self-imposed challenge where I committed to coding in Python every day for 100 days.
+The ** Python Coding** challenge is a self-imposed challenge where I committed to coding in Python.
 The purpose of this challenge is to improve my problem-solving skills, learn new Python concepts, and apply them in various projects and exercises.

 ## Goals